obednkum/Incident-Response-Planning/README (1).md

-# PROJECTNAME
+# INCIDENT RESPONSE PLAN

 ## Objective
-[Brief Objective - Remove this afterwards]

-The Detection Lab project aimed to establish a controlled environment for simulating and detecting cyber attacks.
-The primary focus was to ingest and analyze logs within a Security Information and Event Management (SIEM) system, generating test telemetry to mimic real-world attack scenarios.
-This hands-on experience was designed to deepen understanding of network security, attack patterns, and defensive strategies.
+The Lab project aimed to implement and evaluate technology-driven solution for mitigating phishing attacks, enhancing decion-making, promoting cybersecuiryt automation, and ensuring compliance to improve the organizations' security posture and operational efficiency.

 ### Skills Learned
-[Bullet Points - Remove this afterwards]

-- Advanced understanding of SIEM concepts and practical application.
+- Policy and Procedure Development
-- Proficiency in analyzing and interpreting network logs.
+- Incident Response and Mitigation
-- Ability to generate and recognize attack signatures and patterns.
-- Enhanced knowledge of network protocols and security vulnerabilities.
-- Development of critical thinking and problem-solving skills in cybersecurity.
+- Post-Implementatoin maintenance procedures
+- Stakeholder engagement.

 ### Tools Used
 [Bullet Points - Remove this afterwards]